 The proper way to experience the healing properties of the Dead Sea is by first swimming in the ocean for about 15 minutes, coming out and covering yourself in the natural mud (available at the resorts), and waiting for it to dry (about 15 minutes).

-The high mineral content acts as a natural moisturizer so your skin will be super soft afterward, and your hair will shine!
+The high mineral content acts as a natural moisturizer, so your skin will be super soft afterward, and your hair will shine!

 If you love the feeling, you can buy Dead Sea products in many shops throughout Jordan to take home with you or as gifts.

-Visiting The Dead Sea in Jordan
+Swimming in the Dead Sea Jordan

 people swimming in the dead sea in jordan